F. Willis Caruso

 He has litigated more than 1000 fair housing cases, including Village of Arlington Heights v.
 Metropolitan Housing Development Corporation and Gladstone Realtors v.
 Village of Bellwood.
 He has published extensively, writing articles, practice handbooks, and textbooks on fair housing law.

-Cases and Materials on Fair Housing and Fair Lending (6th ed.
-2009)
+Cases and Materials on Fair Housing and Fair Lending (Self-published 6th ed. supp.
+2013)

 To find a specific faculty or staff member, please enter a first or last name, or at least the first few letters.